uoit-cpp/course-material/index.md

 # News and such

 - **New location:**  Starting Tuesday, Jan 17, lectures will take place in UA1120.
+- **Midterm will take place on Feb.
+14 in class.**  The midterm will contain both a written portion and a programming component.
+Please ensure that your laptops are able to edit and compile CPP programs.
+You will not be allowed to access the internet or existing code on your computer.
+You are encouraged to prepare a 1 page (letter, 2-sided) CPP cheatsheet that you can bring to the midterm.
+You will be allowed to use this cheatsheet during the programming part of the midterm.
+The midterm will cover everything that we discuss till Friday, Feb.
+10.

 # General Info